 School and Group Field Trip Activities

-Santa Barbara County Parks Division offers weekday natural and cultural history field trip programs at Cachuma Lake for K - 6 students, higher grade levels upon request and other private groups.
-Every year over 2,000 children from communities and regional schools come for our Cachuma Lake Field Trip adventure.
-These programs are lead by County Park Naturalists and trained volunteers.
-Field trips typically include a lake cruise, nature walk, and visit to the Neal Taylor Nature Center.
-Topics emphasized can be tailored to your class curriculum.
-Trips run year-round.
+Santa Barbara County Parks offers a natural and cultural history field trip program at Cachuma Lake!
+The field trip is available to elementary grades 2-6, middle school, high school, and college.
+Public and private school students and other organized groups are all welcome.
+We can tailor our curriculum to align with your educational needs and requirements.
+Every year over 2,000 participants from communities and regional schools come for our Cachuma Lake field trip adventure.
+The activities are led by Santa Barbara County Park Naturalists and other trained interpretive volunteers.
+Field trips typically include a guided Lake Cruise, Nature Walk, and visit to the Neal Taylor Nature Center.
+Trips run year-round and are offered Wednesday through Friday.
 See below for booking details, and for our teaching resource, the Cachuma Lake DISCOVERY BOOK.
-These programs are offered on weekdays only.
 For weekend nature activities, please see our Nature Activities Calendar of Events.

-Length: Between 45 minutes to 1 and a half hours (depending on the time frame of group), with programs generally starting at 9:30 am.
+Length: Between 45 minutes to 1 and a half hours (depending on the time frame of group).

 Park Entry: $40/bus; $10/automobile.

-*Booking Requirement: Minimum of 15 people needed to make an exclusive Nature Cruise booking outside of general public cruise times— for smaller groups see public Nature Cruise schedules.
+*Booking Requirement: Minimum of 15 people or a payment of $225.00 needed to make an exclusive Nature Cruise booking outside of general public cruise times.

 The Nature Center is a dream-come-true for curious young naturalists, scientists, and archaeologists.
 It offers touch tables, intriguing exhibits, games, and hands-on activities.
 Students use all of their senses to learn about Chumash history and settler history, geology, birds, animals, plants, and more.